-Permissions are granted to protection domains based on their codesource.
+Permissions are granted to protection domains based on their codesource, which consists of the codebase and a set of digital signatures.
 In the Sun implementation, this is done in the policy files, by grant blocks:

 '''

 grant codeBase "url" signedBy "signer" {

 ...

 }

 '''